FireworksProject/jfdi/README.md

 Installing the Development Environment
 --------------------------------------
-We're using Vagrant to manage virtual machines running on VirtualBox.
-We have a base box (VM image) that is preconfigured with all dependencies and will automatically be downloaded and installed the first time you spin up the machine.

-All you need to do is install VirtualBox and Vagrant (make sure you also get the vagrant-vbguest plugin -- instructions below):
+You'll need to install VirtualBox and Vagrant (make sure you also get the vagrant-vbguest plugin -- instructions below):

 ### VirtualBox